More Tigers in American Backyards than in the Wild

 WWF Calls for a Ban on Private Ownership of Tigers

-For the past four years, WWF and TRAFFIC have raised the alarm on the lack of captive tiger regulation.
-We have called for a ban on private possession of big cats like tigers and lions and asked for those who currently require big cats be required to register these animals.
+WWF and TRAFFIC were among the first to raise the alarm on the lack of captive tiger regulations in 2008.
+Since then we have called for a ban on private possession of big cats like tigers and lions and asked for those who currently require big cats be required to register these animals.